 Their contact points are internal to the connector.
 This helps with safety as you won’t unintentionally come in contact with them.

-On the other hand, standard quarter-inch cables are not only prone to disconnection, but their contacts are also unprotected and may result in shorts or electrical shock.
+On the other hand, standard quarter-inch cables are not only prone to disconnection but also have unprotected contacts that may result in shorts or electrical shock.

 SpeakON connectors self-clean each time you use them, ensuring they have a long life and a reliable connection.